haskellfoundation/tech-proposals/proposals/PROPOSALS.md

 If the author of a particular proposal wants to update the status of their proposal, they should comment on the issue and alert the HFTT using the Github team tag `haskellfoundation/tech-proposals` with a note regarding what status they would like to update the proposal to.
 It is good to be redundant and raise the question in our other fora as well: Slack and Discourse.
 However, Github is required.

+### Acceptance

+Upon acceptance, an HFTP is merged into the repository by an HFTT member, and the HFTP is assigned a shepherd from the HFTT.
+A shepherd is chosen at random, and will serve as a liason for the project, guiding its progress.
+Shepherds are required to report dutifully and accurately on the progress at the bi-weekly HFTT standup meetings.
+Project leaders are welcome to arrange alternative reporting schema (e.g. as their schedules allow, or if time off is required) upon request, as long as reports are given on a consistent basis.

 ## The Role of the HFTT

 Authors are responsible for building consensus within the community and documenting dissenting opinions before the HFTP is officially discussed by the HFTT.
 Their goal is to convince the HFTT that their proposal is useful and addresses pertinent problems in the Haskell ecosystem as well as interactions with already existing features.
 Authors can change over the life-cycle of the HFTP.
+For a formal charter, please see [CHARTER.md](CHARTER.md).

 ### The HF Technical Track